paul clinton hypnosis

 Abstract

-Aims Psychosocial stress is a risk factor for coronary heart disease (CHD), although the mechanisms are incompletely understood.
+Aims Psycho social stress is a risk factor for coronary heart disease (CHD), although the mechanisms are incompletely understood.
 We examined the cross-sectional association between the cortisol response to laboratory-induced mental stress and a marker of sub-clinical coronary atherosclerosis.

 Methods and results

 Participants were 514 healthy men and women (mean age = 62.9 ± 5.7 years), without history or objective signs of CHD, drawn from the Whitehall II epidemiological cohort.
-Salivary cortisol was measured in response to mental stressors, consisting of a 5 min Stroop task and a 5 min mirror tracing task.
+Salivary cortisol was measured in response to mental stress, consisting of a 5 mins Stroop task and a 5 mins mirror tracing task.
 Coronary artery calcification (CAC) was measured using electron beam computed tomography.
 Approximately 40% of the sample responded to the stress tasks with a notable (?1 nmol/L) increase in cortisol.
 Significant CAC (Agatston score ?
 100) was recorded in 23.9% of the sample.
 The cortisol response group demonstrated a higher risk of significant CAC (odds ratio = 2.20, 95% CI, 1.39–3.47) after adjustments for age, gender, baseline cortisol, employment grade, and conventional risk factors, although cortisol was unrelated to the presence of detectable CAC.
 Among participants with detectable CAC, the cortisol response group also demonstrated higher log Agatston scores compared with non-responders (age and sex adjusted scores; 4.51 ± 0.15 vs. 3.94 ± 0.13, P = 0.004).

 Conclusion